top of page

 - Boundary setting: Confusion over normal boundaries.
 Fear of harm.

-Commitment issues: may avoid relationships or only have short term or superficial relationships.
+- Commitment issues: may avoid relationships or have short term or superficial relationships.

 2